Electrical, clinical and hazardous waste

 If you want to pick up a new sharps bin when you handover your full one you will need to have your prescription for a sharps bin with you.

 Hazardous waste is anything that is harmful to health or the environment; this could include pesticides, animal poison, paint or asbestos.
-Household recycling centres will accept some types of hazardous waste, for details see: Suffolk – Hazardous waste
+Household recycling centres will accept some types of hazardous waste, for details see: Suffolk Recycles - Hazardous waste.

 Paint

 Paint should be dried out before being disposed of.
 You can do this by mixing liquid paint with sawdust or soil, once the paint is dried you can put it in your black bin for collection.
 Dried out paint can also be taken to one of the 11 Suffolk Household Recycling Centres in the area, liquid paint is not accepted.
-Or, contact us to arrange collection and disposal of liquid paint, there is a charge for this service.
+Or residents can use the hazardous waste collection service through the Suffolk County Council - Hazardous and waste collection service webpage.
+Residents can no longer contact West Suffolk Council to arrange their collection of paint.